Grand United Order of Odd Fellows in America: History

 The Grand United Order of Odd Fellows in America traces its origin to the original Grand United Order of Oddfellows in England, which was established in 1798.
 In 1810 a group split from the Order and became the Independent Order of Odd Fellows, Manchester Unity.
 In 1819 a branch of Oddfellowship was introduced into the United States by Thomas Wildey, and remained an organic party of the Manchester Unity until 1843, when it became a separate organization under the name Independent Order of Odd Fellows.
 By that time there were only four known lodges of Odd Fellows in the United States owing allegiance to the Grand United Order; they were located near Pottsville, Pennsylvania. note: those four lodges were "self-inducted".

 In 1842 members of the Philomathean Institute in New York petitioned the Manchester Unity aligned American Odd Fellows for a dispensation to form their institute into a lodge of Odd Fellows.
+A Committee of five Grand Masters and a Noble Father was appointed to constitute a Lodge in the City of New York to be known as the Philomathean Lodge No. 646, Grand United Order of Oddfellows.
 They were denied, because they were black.
-At this point, Peter Ogden, a black sailor who had been initiated into a Grand United Order affiliated lodge in Liverpool, suggested that they try to receive recognition from them.
-This idea was approved, and Ogden sailed to England and obtained recognition from the Grand United Order's governing body at Leeds to form the Philomathean Institute into Philomathean Lodge, No. 646 on March 1, 1843.
-The four existing Grand United Order-affiliated lodges refused to recognize Ogden as Deputy, admittedly because they did not wish to associate with black people.
-On his return to Liverpool, he applied, through his Lodge Victoria Lodge No. 448, to the Committee of Management, and the same was granted on January 6.
-1943.
+At this point, Peter Ogden, a black sailor who had been initiated into a Grand United Order affiliated lodge, Victoria Lodge No. 448 in Liverpool, suggested that they try to receive recognition through them.
+This idea was approved, and Ogden sailed to England, applied to Victoria Lodge No. 448 who communicated with the Grand United Order's governing body at Leeds.
+Ogden obtained recognition from the Committee of Management for the Philomathean Institute to become Philomathean Lodge, No. 646 in January 1843.